 1. Whole life insurance is intended to provide death benefit protection for an individual’s entire life.
 With payment of the required guaranteed fixed premiums, you will receive a guaranteed death benefit and guaranteed cash values inside the policy.

 2. Some whole life policies don’t have any cash values in years one or two.
 Whole life insurance should be considered for its long term value.
 Early cash value accumulation and early payment of dividends depend upon policy type and/or policy design, and cash value accumulation is offset by insurance and company expenses.
 Consult with your Guardian representative and refer to your whole life insurance illustration for more information about your particular life insurance policy.

 3. Guardian, its subsidiaries, agents, and employees do not provide tax, legal, or accounting advice.

-4. Dividends are not guaranteed and are declared annually by Guardian’s Board of Directors.
+4. Dividends are not guaranteed.
+They are declared annually by Guardian’s Board of Directors.

 5. Riders may incur an additional cost or premium.
 Rider benefits may not be available in all states.

 6. State creditor protection for life insurance policies varies by state.
 Contact your state’s insurance department or consult your legal advisor regarding your individual situation.

 7. Financial information concerning Guardian as of December 31, 2017, on a statutory basis: Admitted assets = $55.6 billion; liabilities = $48.9 billion (including $41.8 billion of reserves); and surplus = $6.7 billion.